RobTillaart/PulseDivider/README.md

   - platform specific ?
 - **uint8_t check()** return status of in as that is most often polled?
   - can this give a performance gain?
-- make inCount and outCount 32 bit?
+- make inCount and outCount 32 bit? even finer fractions.
   - would slow it down
   - would 8 bit make it faster?